Module 1 of 21 · Foundations

 Section 1.1.3, Internet Protocol Suite

 Defines the four-layer Internet architecture.
-Quoted in Section 1.3 to show how TCP/IP maps to OSI and where the models diverge.
+Quoted in Section 1.3 to show that the Internet application layer absorbs OSI application and presentation responsibilities without creating a perfect OSI-to-TCP/IP overlay.

 4. CompTIA Network+ N10-009 Exam Objectives